-NEA support of a project may start on or after January 1, 2026.
+NEA support of a project may start on or after:

-- 7. Project Director: Provide contact information, including an email address that will be valid through the announcement date for your category.
+- For applicants at the March deadline, January 1, 2026; or - For applicants at the July deadline, June 1, 2026. - 7.
+Project Director: Provide contact information, including an email address that will be valid through the announcement date for your category.
 Optional: Select a Prefix (e.g., Ms., Mr.) - 8.
 Primary Contact/Grant Administrator: Provide the requested information for the individual who should be contacted on matters involving this application and the administration of an award.
 For colleges and universities, this person is often a Sponsored Research, Sponsored Programs, or Contracts and Grants Officer.
 For the Telephone number field, use the following format: 000-000-0000.
 Optional: Select a Prefix (e.g., Ms., Mr.)